jbittel/django-mama-cas/docs/templates.rst

        <h1>If You Can Believe Your Eyes and Ears</h1>
    {% endblock header %}

-The stock templates have a variety of blocks defined to make modifications straightforward.
-Look through the templates to see what blocks are available.
+The stock templates have a variety of blocks defined to make many modifications straightforward.

 Replacing
 ---------

 If the required changes are substantial, then replace the stock templates entirely.
-Following the example above, simply remove the top line that extends the stock template.
+Following the example above, remove the top line that extends the stock template and include the remainder of the page contents.
 In addition to the login form, some elements custom templates should include are:

 **Messages**
    The ``messages`` framework displays information to the user for a login,